MirunaClinciu/XAI/README.md

-# XAI
+# Explainable AI (XAI)
-XAI - conferences, workshops, tutorials and other events
+Conferences, Workshops, Tutorials and other events

 # Conferences
 ## 2021